Classification of simple Lie superalgebras in characteristic $2$

 Denote the 0th component $\varphi(\fg_0)$ of the image of $\fp\fs\fq(2)$ by $\fh$.
 Direct computations show:

-Consider the generalized Cartan prolong (the result of prolongation) $\varphi(\fq(2))_*$ (i.e., the maximal subalgebra of $\fvect(1|1)$ whose $(-1)$-st, $0$-th и $1$-st components coincide with the respective components of $\varphi(\fq(2))$.
+Consider the \textit{generalized Cartan prolong} $\varphi(\fq(2))_{*,\un}$, i.e., the maximal Lie subsuperalgebra of $\fvect(1;\un|1)$ whose $(-1)$-st, $0$-th and $1$-st components coincide with the respective components of $\varphi(\fq(2))$.
 It is easy to see that this prolong coincides with the semi-direct sum (here $\fii\ltimes\fa$ is a direct sum as spaces where $\fii$ is an ideal)

-An interpretation: the Cartan prolong $(\varphi(\fg_{-1}), \fh)_*$ consists of the divergence-free vector fields preserving the subspace of $\varphi(\fg_{-1})$ spanned by $\pd\xi$.
+An interpretation: the Cartan prolong $(\varphi(\fg_{-1}), \fh)_{*,\un}$ consists of the divergence-free vector fields preserving the subspace of $\varphi(\fg_{-1})$ spanned by $\pd\xi$.
 Indeed, the subalgebra $\fh\subset\fsl(1|1)$ reducibly acts on the component $\varphi(\fg_{-1})$ preserving $\Kee\pd\xi$.